fbpx Skip to content

 Warning Signs of Sudden Cardiac Arrest

 Typically, sudden cardiac arrests are unexpected.
-However, in recent studies of survivors of SCA, some common warning signs have been identified.
+However, in recent studies of survivors of sudden cardiac arrest (SCA), some common warning signs have been identified.
 Additionally, most incidents (but not all) precede, or are a result of pre-existing conditions of the heart like coronary, congenital, or valvular heart disease, cardiomyopathy, or cardiomyopathy (enlarged heart).

 Risk Factors